Knowledge Distillation for Large Language Models

 Combined loss: alpha*KD + (1-alpha)*SFT

-temperature smooths teacher distribution
+temperature smooths the teacher distribution

 """